Finding the right domain name isn’t always as simple as it seems. Here’s my journey to landing a domain that perfectly fits the Lurp vibe.

 There were two main reasons:

-Some people associate .it with Italy (understandable), but to me, it reads more like a fun action—lurp it.
+Some people associated .it with Italy (understandable), but to me, it reads more like a fun action—lurp it.
 That felt on brand.
+Though, I still have to correct some people pronouncing it “lurp dot IT” instead of “lurp dot it” 😣

-Since I’m based in Sweden, I also grabbed lurp.se to catch any local traffic and redirect it to the Swedish version of the site.
+But since I’m based in Sweden, I also made sure to grab lurp.se to catch any local traffic and redirect it to the Swedish version of the site.
 It just made sense.

 As for lurp.com, I’ve accepted that it’s not going to happen—at least not anytime soon.
 The domain is being squatted on, and the asking price is out of reach.
 Unless things change drastically, I’m happy sticking with lurp.it.